grafana/alloy/docs/sources/tasks/migrate/from-flow.md

 ### Migrate pipelines that receive data over the network

-Telemetry pipelines which receive data over the network (for example, pipelines using `otelcol.receiver.otlp` or `prometheus.receive_http`) should be configured in {{% param "PRODUCT_NAME" %}} first:
+Telemetry pipelines which receive data over the network (for example, pipelines using `otelcol.receiver.otlp` or `prometheus.receive_http`) should be configured in {{< param "PRODUCT_NAME" >}} first:

-1. Configure {{% param "PRODUCT_NAME" %}} with all pipelines where telemetry data is received over the network.
+1. Configure {{< param "PRODUCT_NAME" >}} with all pipelines where telemetry data is received over the network.
-1. Reconfigure applications to send telemetry data to {{% param "PRODUCT_NAME" %}} instead of Grafana Agent Flow.
+1. Reconfigure applications to send telemetry data to {{< param "PRODUCT_NAME" >}} instead of Grafana Agent Flow.

-### Migrate remaining pipelines
+### Migrate the remaining pipelines

 Migrate remaining pipelines from Grafana Agent Flow to {{% param "PRODUCT_NAME" %}}:

-1. Disable remaining pipelines in Grafana Agent Flow to prevent Flow and {{% param "PRODUCT_NAME" %}} from processing the same data.
+1. Disable remaining pipelines in Grafana Agent Flow to prevent Flow and {{< param "PRODUCT_NAME" >}} from processing the same data.
-2. Configure {{% param "PRODUCT_NAME" %}} with the remaining pipelines.
+2. Configure {{< param "PRODUCT_NAME" >}} with the remaining pipelines.

 {{< admonition type="note" >}}
-This process results in minimal downtime as remaining pipelines are moved from Grafana Agent Flow to {{% param "PRODUCT_NAME" %}}.
+This process results in minimal downtime as remaining pipelines are moved from Grafana Agent Flow to {{< param "PRODUCT_NAME" >}}.

-To completely eliminate downtime, configure remaining pipelines in {{% param "PRODUCT_NAME" %}} before disabling them in Grafana Agent Flow.
+To completely eliminate downtime, configure remaining pipelines in {{< param "PRODUCT_NAME" >}} before disabling them in Grafana Agent Flow.
 This alternative approach results in some duplicate data being sent to backends during the migration period.
 {{< /admonition >}}

 ### Uninstall Grafana Agent Flow

-After following the sections above, Grafana Agent Flow may be safely uninstalled.
+After following the sections above, you can uninstall Grafana Agent Flow.

 ### Cleanup temporary changes

-Auto-scaling may be re-enabled in your {{% param "PRODUCT_NAME" %}} deployment if it was disabled during the migration process.
+Auto-scaling may be re-enabled in your {{< param "PRODUCT_NAME" >}} deployment if it was disabled during the migration process.